Impulsiveness in Leadership: Promoting Thoughtful Decision-Making

 Impulsiveness in leadership is characterized by making hasty decisions or taking actions without adequate thought or consideration of consequences.

-While being decisive is crucial, impulsiveness can lead to instability and unpredictability in the workplace, undermining effective planning and team confidence.
+While being decisive is crucial, impulsiveness can lead to instability and unpredictability in the workplace, undermining effective planning and team confidence, which is a trait not seen in great leaders.

-Impulsive leaders might frequently change plans, introduce new initiatives without thorough planning, or make snap decisions in response to challenges without consulting their team or considering long-term impacts.
+An impulsive leader might frequently change plans, introduce new initiatives without thorough planning, or engage in impulsive decision making, such as making snap decisions in response to challenges without consulting their team or considering long-term impacts.

 • In Others: Observe if a leader tends to make quick decisions that later require reversal or adjustment, or if they often react spontaneously to situations, causing confusion.